huwan/pdftitle/README.md

 Version 1.2: No comparison available.
 (I lost the original sample set)

 Version 1.3: No comparison available.
 (I lost the original sample set)

-## Contributing

-### Testing

-    $ ./test/run.sh -v

-## Todos

-**Version 2.0**: I will likely switch from Poppler/pdftohtml to PDFBox (or JPod) to have no external dependencies.
-This will likely convert the script into a Java CLI application.
-I was tinkering with a Go/Rust version (as bindings to Poppler similar to [Go-Poppler](https://github.com/cheggaaa/go-poppler)) Let's see.

 ## License